 Roberto Occhipinti skimmed the cream of jazz and chamber players in Canada and poured it into this album he produced.
 Occhipinti wrote five tunes recorded here, John Coltrane wrote one, and the closing cut is by Luis Deniz, the band’s alto player.
 The title track personnel are the band, backed by the Chamber Sextet and the String Orchestra.
 Maybe A Bend in the River is Occhipinti going further into the jazz-classical crossover ensemble mode he’s explored on earlier records.

 Bend In The River is originally the title of a novel by V. S, Naipaul that explores success in terms of connecting with one’s roots.
 Accordingly, there is a lot of Occhipinti’s varied background in this album.
-There are references to Bartok and Brecker, Charlie Hayden and Cuban Cha Cha, Kenny Garrett, Goodfellas — the movie — and the Gryphon Trio.
+There are references to Bartok and Brecker, Charlie Haden and Cuban Cha Cha, Kenny Garrett, Goodfellas — the movie — and the Gryphon Trio.

 “Umbria” opens with a classical canon played by a string quartet for under a minute; then Occhipinti’s bass bounces it into contemporary jazz mode.
 Luis Deniz’s sax swings out a melody that is echoed by the jazz band, Dafnis Prieto’s drums supplying punctuation that the orchestral strings soften.
 The ever-excellent pianist David Virelles develops the theme with pearly variations.
 Deniz talks back, gets intense, recapitulates the melody against a heavily arranged background laced with instrumental crosstalk until the whole thing comes to an end sounding like a slightly Latin sonata.